NanoComp/meep/doc/docs/FAQ.md

 ### How is the source current defined?

 The source current in Meep is defined as a [free charge current **J** in Maxwell's equations](Introduction.md#maxwells-equations).
 Meep does not simulate the driving force behind this free charge current, nor does the current have to be placed in a conductor.
 Specifying a current means that somehow you are shaking a [charge](https://en.wikipedia.org/wiki/Electric_charge) at that point (by whatever means, Meep doesn't care) and you want to know the [resulting fields](#how-does-the-current-amplitude-relate-to-the-resulting-field-amplitude).
+In a linear system, multiplying J by 2 results in multiplying the fields by 2.

 In the [interface](Python_User_Interface.md#source), the source currents are labeled E<sub>x</sub> or H<sub>y</sub> etc. according to what components of the electric/magnetic fields they correspond to.